 When I went towards the entrance a security guard was so kind to take a picture of me 😀

-Take a sunny, breezy sunday morning walk on Govener’s Island.
-The birth place of New York and home to Castle Williams.
+Take a sunny, breezy Sunday morning walk on Governor’s Island.
+The birthplace of New York and home to Castle Williams.
 You can easily reach it by a suspension railroad!
 Which is definitely a highlight!

 - High Line Park

 If you are up for another walk, take a stroll on an elevated railroad in the Meatpacking District.
 It’s a 2.3 km long urban park.
 For art enthusiasts a go-to spot.
 I loved it there and would go back in a heartbeat.